 Tear-jerking, action-packed, and suspenseful!
-Connilyn Cossette exceeds expectation with her latest novel, Until the Mountains Fall!
+Connilyn Cossette exceeds expectations with her latest novel, Until the Mountains Fall!

 Until the Mountains Fall might be my favorite book in this series!
 It’s raw, emotional, and even though it takes place thousands of years ago, the message is something that will impact the lives of its readers.
-I connected with Rivkah and Malakhi through events that were similar in my own experiences and loved that there was no sugar-coating in their journey to forgiveness and redemption.
+I connected with Rivkah and Malakhi through events similar to my own experiences and loved that there was no sugar-coating in their journey to forgiveness and redemption.

 Connilyn’s writing keeps getting better, and her ability to bring the Bible to life is truly extraordinary.
 I am so thankful to be a part of her launch team and am already counting down the days until the final book in the Cities of Refuge series, Like Flames in the Night, is in my hands!
 I can’t get enough of Connilyn Cossette’s books, and I hope you will enjoy Until the Mountains Fall as much as I did.
 So get out your box of tissues to prepare for an adventure that will keep you on your toes until the very end!